conceptadev/rockets/packages/nestjs-auth-jwt/README.md

 ## Integration with Other NestJS Modules

-Integrate AuthJwtModule with other NestJS modules like UserModule, AuthLocalModule, AuthRefreshModule, and more for a comprehensive authentication system.
+Integrate `nestjs-auth-jwt` with other NestJS modules like `nestjs-user`, `nestjs-auth-local`, `nestjs-auth-refresh`, and more for a comprehensive authentication system.

 ## Testing

 ### Scenario: Users can have a list of pets